pnp/blog/content/post/working-with-apis-in-power-platform-for-beginners.md

 ### URL

-Now for the URL we need to know the **URL** (kind of obvious, isn\'t it of the service we want to address.
+Now for the URL we need to know the **URL** (kind of obvious, isn't it of the service we want to address.
 But not only that, we will also need the **endpoint**.
 This is something like the direct call, putting you to that exact point that you want.
 Usually an API will tell you how the endpoint looks: